pbrus/variability-analyser/doc/usage.md

 At the end we save results selecting `s` option.
 If a star is variable we answer `y`, phase the light curve and add some comment about the star, for example:
 > RR Lyrae star

-All results will be stored in a directory pointed by `RESULTS_DIR` including a log file with comments for many time series.
+All results including a log file with comments for many time series will be stored in a directory pointed by `RESULTS_DIR`.